getify/You-Dont-Know-JS/scope-closures/ch3.md

 This is a key component of lexical scope behavior, called *shadowing*.
 The BLUE `studentName` variable (parameter) shadows the RED `studentName`.
 So, the parameter shadows (or is shadowing) the shadowed global variable.
 Repeat that sentence to yourself a few times to make sure you have the terminology straight!

+That's why the re-assignment of `studentName` affects only the inner (parameter) variable, the BLUE `studentName`, not the global RED `studentName`.

 When you choose to shadow a variable from an outer scope, one direct impact is that from that scope inward/downward (through any nested scopes), it's now impossible for any marble to be colored as the shadowed variable (RED, in this case).
 In other words, any `studentName` identifier reference will mean that parameter variable, never the global `studentName` variable.
-It's lexically impossible to reference the global `studentName` anywhere inside of the `printStudent(..)` function.
+It's lexically impossible to reference the global `studentName` anywhere inside of the `printStudent(..)` function (or any inner scopes it may contain).

 #### Global Unshadowing Trick

-It is still possible to access the global variable, but not through a typical lexical identifier reference.
+It is still possible to access a global variable, but not through a typical lexical identifier reference.

-In the global scope (RED), `var` declarations and `function`-declarations also expose themselves as properties (of the same name as the identifier) on the *global object*.
-If you've done JS coding in a browser environment, you're probably used to thinking about the global object as `window`.
+In the global scope (RED), `var` declarations and `function`-declarations also expose themselves as properties (of the same name as the identifier) on the *global object* -- essentially an object representation of the global scope.
+If you've done JS coding in a browser environment, you probably identify the global object as `window`.
 That's not *entirely* accurate, but it's good enough for us to use in discussion for now.
 In a bit, we'll explore the global scope/object topic more.

 Consider this program, specifically executed as a standalone .js file in a browser environment: